shortbloke/DogDoor/README.md

 The status of the various switches, sensors and other internal variables are exposed via Particle Cloud.
 This also provides some basic over-ride capabilities, including a remote reset.

 MQTT support has also been added to report state back to an MQTT Broker.
-The device also accepts some basic commands via MQTT, for example to open the door.
 This has been tested with HomeAssistant.io.

+*Note: I had hoped to be able to handle MQTT SET commands, however testing showed that upon connecting to the MQTT broker, it would response with a SET command which would trigger the door to open.
+So this functionality is disabled for now.*

 ## Potential TODO List

 * Experiment with ISO11784 134.2K RFID Module to read RFID tags in our pets.
 As an alternative to using the infrared sensor outside.
 * Investigate locking mechanisms, solenoid?
+* Address issue with MQTT set commands.

 ## Operation